 Table 1 gives Bessel crossover denominators normalized for time delay and phase match.
 Note the near-perfect symmetry for the (last three) phase-match cases.

-Rane's Bessel crossover is set for phase match between low-pass and high-pass.
+Rane's Bessel crossover in Halogen is set for phase match between low-pass and high-pass.
 This minimizes lobing due to driver separation, and also results in a pretty flat combined response.
 Another popular option is to have the magnitude response -3 dB at the design frequency.
 If -3 dB is desired at the setting, the frequency settings need to be changed by particular factors.

 You will need to enter separate values for low-pass and high-pass: multiply the low-pass and high-pass frequencies by the following factors:

 Second-Order (12 dB/octave)

 Fourth Order (24 dB/octave)

 For example, for a second-order low-pass and high-pass set to 1000 Hz, set the low-pass to 1272 Hz and the high-pass to 786 Hz.

 It is seen that a Bessel crossover designed as described above is not radically different from other common types, particularly compared to the Linkwitz-Riley.
 It does not maintain linear phase response at higher frequencies, but has the most linear phase of the three discussed, along with fairly good magnitude flatness and minimal lobing for the even orders.
 It is one good choice when the drivers used have a wide enough range to support the wider crossover region, and when good transient behaviour is desired.

 Presented at the 105th Convention of the Audio Engineering Society, San Francisco, CA, 1998